chinapedia/wikipedia.abstract.en/Page/Otto_von_Bismarck.md

 Bismarck quoted the first verse lyrics of "La Marseillaise", amongst others, when being recorded on an Edison phonograph in 1889, the only known recording of his voice.
 A biographer stated that he did so, 19 years after the war, to mock the French.[32]

-Wernerprokla.jpg's patriotic, much-reproduced depiction of the proclamation of Wilhelm I as German emperor in the Hall of Mirrors at Versailles.
+'s patriotic, much-reproduced depiction of the proclamation of Wilhelm I as German emperor in the Hall of Mirrors at Versailles.
 Focus is on Bismarck, center, wearing white uniform.
 (1885)]]

 Unification of Germany